baoguangsheng/fast-detect-gpt/README.md

 | [OnlineDemo](http://region-9.autodl.pro:21504/)
 | [OpenReview](https://openreview.net/forum?id=Bpcgcr8E8Z)

+* :fire: API support is launched.
+Please check the API page in the demo.
 * :fire: Fast-DetectGPT can utilize GPT-3.5 and other proprietary models as its scoring model now via [Glimpse](https://github.com/baoguangsheng/glimpse).
 * :fire: So far the best sampling/scoring models we found for Fast-DetectGPT are falcon-7b/falcon-7b-instruct.